ThomasBarker220/duke-ignite-opencv/README.md

 This is a Flask web application that uses OpenCV to apply virtual glasses to a live video feed from a user's webcam, using facial recognition and gesture recognition.

 ## Members
-- Developors: 1.
+- Developers: 1.
 Minghui Zhu; 2.
 Congcong Ma; 3.
 Thomas Barker.
 - Mentor: JJ Je.
 (Shout out to Duke Ignite organizers and mentors!)

 ## Features